 Just cut some 2-in.-wide plywood scraps and screwed them together to form T-blocks and store the plywood over them.
 If snow, slush or rain sneaks in on the car tires and gets the floor wet, the wood is safe.

 Stay-Put Driver Bits

 Try sticking a few magnets to shelf standards inside cabinets with assorted driver bits attached to keep bits organized and magnetized.
-A magnet in a medicine cabinet can help with storage, see why you should keep a magnet in a medicine cabinet.
+A magnet in a medicine cabinet can help with storage.

 Title Your Finishing Cans